henry-merrilees/GitLab/answers.md

 git checkout test
 git merge top_N
 ```
+Move head of test to top_N, "adding" changes accordingly.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?